 Monitoring quantum systems can also stabilize interesting phases which cannot exist in equilibrium.
-One example is non-unitary free fermion dynamics.
+One example is non-unitary free-fermion dynamics.
 In this system, there is an emergent critical phase protected by continuous weak measurement\cite{Chen_2020,alberton2020trajectory}.
-Another class of examples are given by monitored quantum systems with additional discrete symmetries, which can possess highly entangled volume law phases with conventional or topological order\cite{Sang_2021,Lavasani_2021,bao2021symmetry}.
-In addition, the area law phase can also have a richer phase diagram characterized by different orders\cite{Sang_2021,Lavasani_2021,Ippoliti_2021}.
+Another class of examples are given by monitored quantum systems with additional discrete symmetries, which can possess highly entangled volume-law phases with conventional or topological order\cite{Sang_2021,Lavasani_2021,bao2021symmetry}.
+In addition, the area-law phase can also have a richer phase diagram characterized by different orders\cite{Sang_2021,Lavasani_2021,Ippoliti_2021}.

 Motivated by the above works, in this paper we construct a hybrid QA circuit with $\mathbb{Z}_2$ symmetry and study its entanglement dynamics.
-We show that if we impose this $\mathbb{Z}_2$ symmetry, there exists an entanglement phase transition from a highly entangled volume law phase to a critical phase with logarithmic entanglement scaling, with the transition occurring by varying the measurement rate $p$ (See Fig.~\ref{fig:schematics}).
-We generalize the classical bit string picture developed in Ref.~\onlinecite{Iaconis:2021pmf} and demonstrate that the entanglement phase transition belongs to the parity conserving (PC) universality class with dynamical exponent $z=1.744$\cite{ZHONG1995333,Park_2001,henkel2008non}.
+We show that if we impose this $\mathbb{Z}_2$ symmetry, there exists an entanglement phase transition from a highly entangled volume-law phase to a critical phase with logarithmic entanglement scaling, with the transition occurring by varying the measurement rate $p$ (See Fig.~\ref{fig:schematics}).
+We generalize the classical bit-string picture developed in Ref.~\onlinecite{Iaconis:2021pmf} and demonstrate that the entanglement phase transition belongs to the parity-conserving (PC) universality class with dynamical exponent $z=1.744$\cite{ZHONG1995333,Park_2001,henkel2008non}.
 Due to the $\mathbb{Z}_2$ symmetry, this universality class is distinct from the aforementioned DP universality class.
-We further derive a two-species particle model based on the bit string picture to calculate the entanglement dynamics from a short-range entangled state.
-The particles in this model can diffuse, branch and annihilate in pairs, and the purity for a subsystem is equivalent to the fraction of configurations where particles of different species never encounter one another.
+We further derive a two-species particle model based on the bit-string picture to calculate the entanglement dynamics from a short-range entangled state.
+The particles in this model can diffuse, branch, and annihilate in pairs, and the purity for a subsystem is equivalent to the fraction of configurations where particles of different species never encounter one another.
 In particular, the prefactor of the logarithmic scaling of the second R\'enyi entropy at the transition point $p_c$ is related to the local persistence coefficient of the two-species particle model and is a universal constant for PC universality class.